Critical Incident and Crisis Management Policy

 Emergency Contacts

-Fire, Police, and Ambulance Services 911
+Fire, Police, and Ambulance Services: 911

-UBC Hospital 604-822-7121
+UBC Hospital: 604-822-7121

-UBC Counseling Services 604-822-3811
+UBC Counseling Services: 604-822-3811

-Regent College 604-224-3245
+Regent College: 604-224-3245

-Crisis Response Team Roles and Responsibilities
+Crisis Response Team (CRT) and their Roles and Responsibilities

-Deputy Crisis Director – Director of Finance.
-Assists the Crisis Director in coordinating the institutions response and specifically deals with matters of liability and losses to personnel and property.
+Deputy Crisis Director – Director of Finance, assists the Crisis Director in coordinating the institutions response and specifically deals with matters of liability and losses to personnel and property.
 Serves as the Deputy Crisis Director when the Building Operations Manager is away.

-Communications Director- Oversees internal and external communications regarding the crisis
+Communications Director – Director of Communications. oversees internal and external communications regarding the crisis.

-Team Directors- Depending on the crisis, Directors in each department may be called on to address crises that arise on campus or a sponsored event.
+Department Directors – Depending on the crisis, Directors in each department may be called on to address crises that arise on campus or a sponsored event.

-Sr. Administrator – President or Academic Dean, responsible for the oversight and overall management of the crisis and CRT.
+Senior Administrator – President or Academic Dean, responsible for the oversight and overall management of the crisis and CRT.

-Student Liaison- Associate Dean of Students, responsible for assistance to student(s) in the event of a crisis.
+Student Liaison – Associate Dean of Students, responsible for assistance to student(s) in the event of a crisis.

 Crisis Management Process

-1. Crisis Director is notified of a crisis or emergency situation.
+- Crisis Director is notified of a crisis or emergency situation.

-2. Crisis Director reviews the situation and determines the severity and next steps to address the crisis.
+- Crisis Director reviews the situation and determines the severity and next steps to address the crisis.

-3. CRT members are called to help manage the crisis in their various roles.
+- CRT members are called to help manage the crisis in their various roles.

-5. Sr. Administrator ensures a smooth transition back to normal College operations.
+- Senior Administrator ensures a smooth transition back to normal College operations.

-6. Crisis Director will lead the crisis review process after the crisis has been resolved.
+- Crisis Director will lead the crisis review process after the crisis has been resolved.

 Policy Review